shaisachs/origin-of-sadness/origin-of-sadness.md

 "Oh dear.
 Couldn't she just choose another one?"

-"What a perfectly silly idea.
+"What a strange idea.
 How would Stephie be able to climb a tree while singing a song that was meant for something else, like chopping vegetables?"

 "I hadn't really thought of that, I suppose."
 Henry went back to raking, and Sophie picked up another little pile of leaves to drop in the bag.
 "Well then: how did Stephie get out of the tree?
 Was she able to continue climbing, if she couldn't remember the words to the song?"